Gadaa: Current status

 Considering the symbolic significance of Gadaa for the Oromo, as well as its structural innovations, researchers in law, indigenous studies, and pan-Africanism are exploring how the system could be utilized in the 21st century.
 For example, a thesis by Z. Sirna entitled "Ethiopia: When the Gadaa Democracy Rules in a Federal State" explores how the system could be integrated with the contemporary federal structure of Ethiopia, serving as a governance mechanism for the Oromia Regional National State.
-Sirna has analysed the Gadaa system in relation to deliberative forms of political participation used in Western contexts.
+Sirna has analyzed the Gadaa system in relation to deliberative forms of political participation used in Western contexts.
 He concludes that the Gadaa systems' technique of 'consensus through dialogue' is unique but firmly rooted in Western democratic norms, and thus well suited to adoption within Ethiopia's federally structured democracy.

 A political party known as GSAP (Gadaa System Advancement Party) bases its ideology on the principles of Gadaa.
 A futuristic, governance 2.0 project called BitGadaa draws inspiration from the principles and structure of Gadaa.